-Taylor Swift's "Look What You Made Me Do" On Spotify Reaches New Record
+Taylor Swift Just Shattered Spotify History With "Look What You Made Me Do"

 Whether you love or hate her, one thing is for sure — you are definitely talking about Taylor Swift.
 On Aug.
 23, she revealed the name and release date for her newest project: Reputation.
 Then, four days later, she dropped the music video for her first single, "Look What You Made Me Do," during the 2017 VMAs.
 For being MIA during the past year, she's definitely made up for lost time.
 Swifty is on a rampage to take over the world, and no one will get in her way.
 She's off to a good start: Taylor Swift's single shattered Spotify records and it's a really big deal.